 - Imperfect Foods is similar to Hungry Harvest—offering fresh produce and groceries rejected by retailers for up to 30% less than grocery stores, and they deliver with no tip required.
 Plus, if you’re struggling to afford healthy food, you can apply for the Reduced Cost Box Program to receive a discount.
 Imperfect Foods also donates thousands of pounds of food each week to nonprofits around the country.

 - Misfits Market also sources fresh, imperfect organic produce that stores can’t sell.
 You choose the box size and delivery frequency of every week or every two weeks.
 A Mischief box includes a mix of 12 different kinds of fruits and vegetables (type and weight may vary by week & season).
 Modify or cancel your subscription anytime.

-If you want to take food delivery to the next level, you can try a meal delivery service such as Home Chef, Dinnerly or EveryPlate.
+If you want to take food delivery to the next level, you can try a meal delivery service such as Home Chef, HelloFresh, Blue Apron, Dinnerly or EveryPlate.
 These services range in price, and include full meals with fresh produce and the step-by-step recipes to make them.
 With so many online options from warming up to cooking from scratch, there’s a meal kit or meal delivery service for every type of lifestyle and preference.
-It’s a great way to get the family involved making healthy meals together with restaurants closed or with limited carryout options due to COVID-19.
+It’s a great way to get the family involved making healthy meals together while the restaurant industry continues to bounce back from COVID-19 and staffing shortages.

-However you decide to get fruits, veggies and groceries for healthy meals, remember to follow these tips for safe package delivery and shopping.
+However you decide to get fruits, veggies and groceries for healthy meals, “eating the rainbow” can only benefit your health!